jgyates/genmon/README.md

       # the email account email address (sender email address)

     email_recipient = recipient@gmail.com
-      # address that email are sent to
+      # address that email are sent to.
+Multiple addresses are separated by commas

     smtp_server = smtp.gmail.com
       # the SMTP mail server used for sending email, leave empty to disable